Curriculum

 The Elmhurst ID Consultation Service at the Elmhurst Hospital Center, a city hospital located in Elmhurst, Queens that provides care to the nation's most internationally diverse community, is a truly unique experience.
 Patients served by this hospital are predominantly immigrants from all over the world including Central and South America, the Mediterranean basin, Asia, and Africa.
 As a result, fellows gain extensive experience in a broad range of international and tropical infections such as tuberculosis, malaria, typhoid fever, and other parasitic diseases.
 The Elmhurst teaching faculty are highly regarded, and the experience is highly valued by our fellows.

-The Inpatient HIV Medicine (Silver Medicine) Rotation provides the fellow with direct experience in the management of hospitalized HIV patients.
+The Inpatient HIV Medicine (Silver Medicine) Rotation provides the fellow with direct experience in the management of hospitalized patients with HIV.
 This service is a general medicine service managed by the HIV hospitalist with internal medicine house staff teams.
 It is expected that the fellow will gain expertise in the management of routine and opportunistic infections as well as complications of antiretroviral therapy or related comorbid conditions.
-This rotation also allows fellows the opportunity to develop the skills of an attending by teaching and supervising Internal Medicine residents and medical students.
+This rotation also allows fellows to develop their educational skills as they help teach and supervise internal medicine residents and medical students.

 Training in Microbiology: Fellows will participate in a formal four-week microbiology rotation under the supervision of the Medical Director of Clinical Microbiology, Melissa Gitman, MD, during their first year of fellowship.
 In addition, weekly microbiology rounds are held at both Mount Sinai and Elmhurst to review the relevant microbiology of the cases currently being managed by the fellows on the consult services.

 Training in Infection Prevention/Hospital Epidemiology and Antimicrobial Stewardship: Although infection prevention/hospital epidemiology and antimicrobial stewardship are taught at both sites throughout all clinical rotations, fellows will undergo formal training with a total of a four week rotation during their second year.
-This rotation will be supervised by Gopi Patel, MD, MS, the Mount Sinai Health System's Director of Antimicrobial Stewardship Program and Director of Infection Prevention at the Mount Sinai Hospital, and Sarah Schaefer, MD, Associate Director of Infection Prevention.
-Second year fellows will work directly with our ID pharmacists, Victoria Adams, Pharm D, and Polina Lerner, Pharm D. Fellows will participate in the routine activities of the infection prevention program including patient isolation, needle stick injury, outbreak investigation, and infection prevention meetings.
-Second year fellows will also attend the monthly Antibiotic Monitoring Group (AMG).
-Additional didactic sessions complement the practical experiences.
-Fellows are expected to complete the online course with certification covering healthcare epidemiology, infection control and antimicrobial stewardship offered by the Society of Healthcare Epidemiology of America (SHEA).
-SHEA also offers a separate course in antimicrobial stewardship.
-Fellows who have a interest in infection prevention or antimicrobial stewardship as career paths have the option to pursue a more extensive training experience.
+This rotation will be supervised by Gopi Patel, MD, MS, the Mount Sinai Health System's Director of Antimicrobial Stewardship Program and Director of Infection Prevention at Mount Sinai Hospital, and Rachal Chasan, MD, MPH, Director of Antimicrobial Stewardship at Mount Sinai Hospital.

-Continuity Clinic: Each fellow is assigned a weekly continuity of care clinic at either Mount Sinai or Elmhurst.
-The fellow will be responsible for attending this clinic throughout the two years, and participation in the clinic takes priority over all other activities.
+Continuity Clinic: Each fellow is assigned a weekly continuity of care clinic at either the Mount Sinai-Harlem Health Center or Elmhurst.
+The fellow will be responsible for attending this clinic throughout the two years.
 The clinic population at each site varies somewhat, with primary emphasis on the outpatient management of HIV and other chronic infections in addition to follow up care from all the ID and HIV inpatient services.
-Fellows are precepted at Mount Sinai by Judith Aberg, MD and Mikyung Lee, MD and at Elmhurst Hospital by Carlos Salama, MD, and Marilyn Fabbri, MD.
+Fellows are precepted at Mount Sinai by Dr. Judith Aberg, Dr. Richard Silvera, and Dr. Peter Liu, and at Elmhurst Hospital by Dr. Neha Alang, Dr. Sushrita Neogi, and Dr. Carlos Salama.
 Preceptors at both sites are dedicated to fellow teaching and supervision of the clinical care provided by the fellows.

 International Health: Fellows interested in international health can explore opportunities available through The Icahn School of Medicine at Mount Sinai.
 The Division of Infectious Diseases has established close collaborations with Global Health and Emerging Pathogens Institute (GHEPI).
 Furthermore, select investigators in the ID Division have established international research collaborations in focused areas.
 We encourage applicants interested in international health to contact us for further information.